IIIF/api/source/api/content-state/0.3/index.md

 In this example, the server at `https://example.org/citation-renderer` should expect to process the content state in the same forms and variants as above.

-_Outstanding Question:_ Should POST be in the body, or as www-form-encoded? ...citation search engine exchanging state to another page that then generates a view.

 #### 3.1.3 Accepting the content state as a paste operation
 {: #initialization-mechanisms-paste}